Endowment – General Scholarship Program

-The Marshall University Foundation also offers donors the opportunity to provide private scholarship support through expendable awards funded through annual contributions of $1,000 annually or more for a minimum of three years.
+The Marshall University Foundation also offers donors the opportunity to provide private scholarship support through expendable awards funded through annual contributions of $1,000 annually or more for a minimum of four years.
 These funds are applied directly to the recipient’s educational expenses.

 With both endowed and expendable scholarships, the donor has the opportunity to participate in establishing guidelines and in determining the name of the award.
 All gifts are made to The Marshall University Foundation, Inc. which accepts scholarship funds where selection is not based solely on any of the following criteria unless university policy indicates otherwise: race, gender, religion, handicap or national origin.

 An exception to the scholarship procedure is the competitive process for applying to the Society of Yeager Scholars and the John Marshall Scholarship Program through the Honors College.